robinschreiner/www.robin-schreiner.de/content/thoughts/2023-04-29-a-reading-list-for-ux-enthusiasts.md

 ---
 createdAt: 2023-05-02
-title: My reading list for UX enthusiasts
+title: A reading list for UX enthusiasts
 description: Whether you're just starting out in the UX field or are an experienced professional, I don't want you to make the same mistake I did by underestimating the power of a good book.
 That's why I've compiled this reading list.
 ---